rizkidewanto/mnist/README.md

-# mnist
+# Simple MNIST Classification
-Simple MNIST Classification
+The outcome of the project is able to classify images of numbers into category